ArturReyes/weatherbot/README.md

 The bot:
 1. Fetches forecasts from ECMWF and HRRR via Open-Meteo (free, no key required)
 2. Gets real-time observations from METAR airport stations
+3. Applies city/source/lead-time calibration and capped bias correction
-3. Finds the matching temperature bucket on Polymarket
+4. Finds the matching temperature bucket on Polymarket
-4. Calculates Expected Value — only enters if the math is positive
+5. Calculates fee-adjusted Expected Value — only enters if the math is positive
-5. Sizes the position using fractional Kelly Criterion
+6. Sizes the position using fractional Kelly Criterion
-6. Monitors stops every 10 minutes, full scan every hour
+7. Monitors stops every 10 minutes, full scan every hour
-7. Auto-resolves markets by querying Polymarket API directly
+8. Auto-resolves markets by querying Polymarket API directly

 ---